 Note that if this control is disabled globally, any blocks that are actively being hidden by the Screen Size control will become visible again.

 This visibility control adds CSS classes to each block when enabled.
 It uses these classes to show or hide blocks.
-Unfortunately, not all blocks support CSS classes, notably the Shortcode block.
-As a workaround, simply wrap your Shortcode block in a Group block.
+Unfortunately, not all blocks support CSS classes, notably the Shortcode and HTML blocks.
+As a workaround, simply wrap your Shortcode or HTML block in a Group block.
 Then apply the screen size settings to the Group block and everything will work as expected.